 To enable data assimilation or other observational impact techniques, programs and offices should harness available resources from across NOAA when available and appropriate.
 NOAA's Quantitative Observing System Assessment Program, for example, is able to run global simulations to evaluate the quality and impact of observations during pilot projects that eventually were transitioned to full data buy for operation.
 The Earth Prediction Innovation Center (EPIC) is another NOAA partnership among government, academia, and the private sector with similar capabilities.
-NOAA programs and offices should also take into consideration the availability of internal data storage and sharing infrastructure for assimilating data from external partners.
+NOAA programs and offices should also take into consideration the availability of internal data https://sites.google.com/noaa.gov/noaa-data/handbook